ebachelet/pyLIMA/README.md

 # Installation

 Clone the repository or download as a ZIP file.
+Then

-Then, ## DO NOT RUN python install setup.py.
+DO NOT RUN python install setup.py SVP

 Please use pyLIMA as a external module, by doing a global import :

 import sys